papivot/pace-docs/PKS Logging using syslog.md

 Navigate to the top level. `Review Pending Changes` and then `Apply Changes`.

-Look for relevant logs in your Syslog dashboard
+Navigate to your Syslog dashboard and look for relevant logs in your Syslog dashboard.

 ## BOSH Director and its components